eianlei/pydplan/doc/fillcalc2.md

 FillCalc2.py is an auxiliary tool included in the [pydplan](https://github.com/eianlei/pydplan) for interactive gas mixing calculations.
 It will calculate how to blend a technical scuba diving gas mix given the current mix you have in tank and what you want.
 Several blending methods are available.

-FillCalc version 2.1 adds a placeholder for a future feature: Van der Waals gas law used in partial pressure blending.
+FillCalc version 2.2 adds Van der Waals gas law that can be used for more accurate partial pressure blending.

 FillCalc2 is a further development of an earlier project at github:
 [trimix-fill](https://github.com/eianlei/trimix-fill)